 Walk into the school office, and you will be greeted by one of the warmest people you will ever meet.
 Mrs. Miller’s love for people is palpable, making her beloved by students, parents and staff alike.
-In addition to being a long-time staff member, she is also the proud parent of two current Warriors and two SVC alumni.
+In addition to being a long-time staff member, she is also the proud parent of one current Warrior and three SVC alumni.

 “If we, as educators and believers, are called to instruct, it is our mission to help prepare students to confidently approach their futures not only with academic tenacity, but also with a solid foundation in the hope of Jesus,” said Mrs. Parry.
 A graduate of University of California, San Diego, she earned a Bachelor’s Degree in Psychology and minors in both Biology and Music.
 She also has a Teaching Credential with CLAD and an AP Calculus AB Credential through College Board.
 Mrs. Parry’s classroom teaching experience spans two decades.

 After working for many years in accounting, Ms. Pham felt the Lord calling her to become a teacher.
 She returned to school and earned a teaching credential from Concordia University.
 Following a period of working in the public school system, Ms. Pham came to SVC because “Jesus Christ is the foundation of all knowledge and learning.”